M3ssman/spaceinvaders-104/README.md

 There's is a straight Difference of Java2D-Implementations between Windows 7 and Ubuntu 14.04.
 Although I used on both Systems nearly the same JDK-Version (1.8.0_60 for Windows, 1.8.0._66 at Ubuntu), I see virtually no Difference on Windows between the Java2D and the OpenGL-Versions of the Game.
 That's not the case with Ubuntu.
 Here you 'll find a notably tremor with Java2D but it runs smooth with the OpenGL-Versions.

 ### JOGL on Windows and Ubuntu
-It's a big deal to update [Kevin Glass]' original Sources to comply with the new [JOGL] API.
+It's not a big deal to update [Kevin Glass]' original Sources to comply with the new [JOGL] API.
 But, again, here applies the same difference between both OS and the JDK-Versions.
 Where it works without Problems with Windows 7, I wasn't able to quit the Game as expected under Ubuntu.
 There seems to be a seriuos Issue with Java AWT and X11, yielding the following Message:

 In fact, I needed to kill the Process manually the hard way.
 After some recherches I found an alternative Approach using a [JOGL]-custom [GLWindow] as OpenGL Rendering-Stage.
 At least this works under Ubuntu, but the way User Interactions with the Keyboard are handled do not fit - at far as I can see - in the flow that [Kevin Glass] once designed.
 The GLWindow Eventqueue and the old AWT-Eventqueue do not like each other, anyway.